 - Catherine Fisher, University of Calgary

 - Vinitha Gengatharan, University of Toronto

 - Margaret Hearnden, North Island College

 - Marilyn Lambert-Drache, York University

 - Andrew Ness, Humber College

-We would also like to acknowledge the commitment of the Mentorship Committee composed by Laura Marchese-Smith (NAIT), Alix Hernandez Reyes (York University), and Tharsy Selvanantham (Ryerson University) for working so diligently to make great matches and establish a very impressive program.
+We would also like to acknowledge the commitment of the Mentorship Committee led by Alix Hernandez Reyes (York University) and Tharsy Selvanantham (Ryerson University), and consistently supported by Mayda Borbely (University of Calgary), Ying Zhang (Memorial University) and Csilla Volford (Queen’s University) for their contribution towards building an outstanding program.